-&lt;sup>77 Sibaji Bandhopadhay, The Discreet Charm of the Bhadraloks: An excursion into Pornotopia, Margins, Calcutta, 1999 and Jadavpur Journal of Comparative Literature, Jadavpur University, Calcutta.
+Sibaji Bandhopadhay, The Discreet Charm of the Bhadraloks: An excursion into Pornotopia, Margins, Calcutta, 1999 and Jadavpur Journal of Comparative Literature, Jadavpur University, Calcutta.

-&lt;sup>78 Presented by Hardik Brata Biswas at Renegotiating Intimacies: Marriage, Sexualities, Living Practice, School of Women's Studies, Jadavpur University, Kolkata, December 21-23, 2008.
+Presented by Hardik Brata Biswas at Renegotiating Intimacies: Marriage, Sexualities, Living Practice, School of Women's Studies, Jadavpur University, Kolkata, December 21-23, 2008. according to Brata Biswas was causing ruptures that were then resolved through stories of incest pornography.

+Some of these digests had titles like Ruptan Bibir Kecchha (the Scandal of Ruptan Bibi), Amar Gupto Katha (1871, written by Panchanan Roy Chowdhury and published by Tarinicharan Basu in 1900).
+Brata Biswas suggests that the inspiration of these digests were certainly Victorian texts like George W.M.
+Renold's The Mysteries of the Court of London (1848-1856), The Amatory Experiences of a Surgeon (1881), Rosa Fielding, Or a Victim of Lust (1876), and of course The Lustful Turk (1820).
+Bandhopadhyay observes in relation to this pornographic material, the woman snaps back from a lusty seductress to the dutiful daughter, wife and daughter-in-law with an elastic ease, and invariably she is the initiator for sexual action in the stories.
+Both Bandhopadhay and Brata Biswas say that these stories target the body of the middle class/educated woman and in narratives of incest between mother-son, brother-sister, wife-husband's friends, uncle-niece, etc. Seemingly such a text is meant solely for male consumption, which should not foreclose and often doesn't, pleasure for women but this is then obviously not the focus of the economy that produces the stories.
 What is also of interest is how the story remains within the family and no outsiders, prostitutes or public women figure in these narratives, except maybe the good woman who is also the neighbour next door.
-Part of this incest imagery is distilled in the form of Savita Bhabhi (in terms of how she is called, the older, more experienced woman that she plays) but Savita Bhabhi is also placed within the post colonial, contemporary familial structure of a couple and her sexual encounters are often random and public (with the visiting salesman, the boys who play next door).
-In fact it is possible to link many of the stories of Savita Bhabhi to aspirations and desires of middle class people and consumption of globalization and globality, which are perhaps very different phantoms from those that haunt Bangla pornography of the 1930s and 1950-60s.
+Part of this incest imagery is distilled in the form of Savita Bhabhi (in terms of being called bhabhi and being the older, more experienced woman) but Savita Bhabhi is also placed within the post colonial, contemporary familial structure of a couple and her sexual encounters are often random and public (with the visiting salesman, the boys who play next door).
+In fact Itty Abraham, Sex in the it is possible to link many of the stories of Savita Bhabhi to aspirations and desires of middle class people and consumption of globalization and globality, which are perhaps very different phantoms from those that haunt Bangla pornography of either mid nineteenth century or 1930-60s.